project-oak/oak/docs/concepts.md

 of **pseudo-Nodes**.

 These pseudo-Nodes present as normal Nodes to the 'normal' Nodes in an Oak
+Application:

+- Pseudo-Node instances are created with `node_create()` as for Wasm Nodes (with the exception of the gRPC pseudo-Node, which is automatically created at Application start-of-day).
-Application: the normal Nodes exchange messages with the pseudo-Nodes over channels.
-However, the pseudo-Nodes are implemented as part of the Oak Manager (executing as native C++ code, rather than Wasm code) so that they can interact with the outside world.
+- Nodes exchange messages with the pseudo-Nodes over channels.

+However, the pseudo-Nodes are implemented as part of the Oak Runtime (executing as native C++ code, rather than Wasm code) so that they can interact with the outside world.

 The available pseudo-Nodes are:

 - **gRPC pseudo-node**: Provides a 'front door' for external interaction with an Oak Application, by implementing a gRPC service.
-External requests to the gRPC service are written to an outbound channel from the pseudo-Node, which then expects to receive response messages on a corresponding inbound channel.
+External requests to the gRPC service are written to a channel that connects from the pseudo-Node to the initial Node of the Application.
+Each new request is accompanied by a corresponding inbound channel handle, which the initial Node uses to send response messages.
+The Oak Runtime automatically creates a gRPC pseudo-Node at Application start-of-day (and so gRPC pseudo-Nodes cannot be created with `node_create()`).
 - **Logging pseudo-node**: Provides a logging mechanism for Nodes under development by including a single inbound channel; anything received on the channel will be logged.
 This node should only be enabled during application